richpeck/exception_handler/README.md

 <img src="readme/changelog/title.jpg" title="Changelog" id="changelog" />

-The current version will be **`0.7.0`**.
+Current version is **`0.7.0`**.

-Functionality remains consistent with both releases, the main difference will be the way in which they handle backend processes. **`0.6.5`** completely overhauled the backend, making the `controller`, `model` and `middleware` much more streamlined.
+Functionality remains consistent with previous releases, main difference will be the way in which they handle backend processes. **`0.7.0`** completely overhauled the backend, making the `controller`, `model` and `middleware` much more streamlined.

-The biggest update for **`0.6.5.`** has been the removal of most of the middleware, putting the entire system into a central class.
+The biggest update for **`0.7.0.`** has been the removal of most middleware, putting the entire system into a central class.
 This not only allows us to centralize the data structure, but also remove many files which didn't matter.

-Here is a rundown of what to expect ...
+Here is a rundown of what's been implemented ...

 ### → 0.7.0 :checkered_flag:
  - [ ] Custom exceptions